University of Newcastle/University of New England Medicine Summary

 Interview - known as the Multiple Skills Assessment (MSA).

-Students are selected for the Joint Medical Program based their combined academic qualifications, UMAT, interview (MSA) and Personal Qualities Assessment.
+Students are selected for the Joint Medical Program based their combined academic qualifications, UCAT, interview (MSA) and Personal Qualities Assessment.
 The University of Newcastle / University of New England do not provide information about the relative weightings of these selection components.

 An important qualification